-To modify existing Permissions in the Permissions List, the client MUST retrieve the existing Permissions List as specified in section 3.1.4.1 to get the value of the PidTagMemberId property assigned to the specified user in the Permissions List.
+To modify existing permissions in the Permissions List, the client MUST retrieve the existing Permissions List as specified in section 3.1.4.1 to get the value of the PidTagMemberId property that is assigned to the specified user in the Permissions List.

 The client MUST send a RopModifyPermissions request to the server.
 The client MUST use ModifyRow for the PermissionDataFlags field on any PermissionData structure in the request buffer.
-The client MUST include PropertyValue structures in the PermissionData structure containing values for the following properties:
+The client MUST include PropertyValue structures in the PermissionData structure that contains values for the following properties: